omarkohl/rationality-freiburg.de/website/content/posts/statistics-feedback-2024/index.md

 > I enjoyed the big group discussion about procrastination.

 > Discussion was great.
-> Exercise was quite hard.

-> Most topic least I was not prepared
+[An older version of the feedback form had only one answer field for "best" and "worst".
+An organizer split that comment, making the best guess what the commenter was trying to say.]

+> Topic

 > Room 10/10
 >
 > We have space for some movement exercises there maybe.
 Like arranging in order of attribute of person for introduction [Typo corrected]

 > discussions + exercise
-> snacks :-D

-> Least: Many discussions in offtopic examples.
-Low abstraction level.

-> Most - topic least - less time
+> topic

 > Many interesting impulses.
 > Great atmosphere of discussions.

-> A little bit chaotic today, longer discussion in small groups would have nice, clear definition of consciousness was not given

-> Least: first part didn't really 'introduced' what was then presented by Nawid.
-Felt a bit irrelevant for the discussion part.
-> Most: the topic in general!
+> the topic in general!

 > Mind blown

-> I think some parts of the presentations were not really relevant for the topic.
-But some very interesting ideas popped up during presentation and discussion.

-> Most: the topic, the progression.
-Least: will wasn't fully clear about the arguments are the end.
-But might just need to think more about it.
+> Some very interesting ideas popped up during presentation and discussion.
+[An older version of the feedback form had only one answer field for "best" and "worst".
+An organizer split that comment, making the best guess what the commenter was trying to say.]

+> The topic, the progression.

-> Gute Präsentationen, angenehme Stimmung
+> Gute Präsentationen, angenehme Stimmung.
-> Mehr Zeit, um tiefer in die Diskussion zu gehen wäre gut

 > Open discussion.